 Their exposure has been growing rapidly in recent years as life expectancy has increased - just one extra year of additional life expectancy can add 5% to a pension fund's total liabilities.
-In today's low-interest rate environment, pension trustees are finding it difficult to earn sufficient returns to compensate.

 One solution to this issue is for pension funds to transfer longevity risk to the reinsurance market.
 Such a transfer can be attractive for both parties.